ratatui/ratatui-website/src/content/docs/tutorials/hello-world.md

 If your app doesn't disable raw mode before exit, terminals can act weirdly when the mouse or navigation keys are pressed.
 To fix this, on a Linux / macOS terminal type `reset`.
 On Windows, you'll have to close the tab and open a new terminal.
-See the [panic hooks how-to] for more information
+See the [panic hooks recipe] for more information

-[panic hooks how-to]: /how-to/develop-apps/panic-hooks/
+[panic hooks recipe]: /recipes/apps/panic-hooks/

 :::